mhsjacoby/HPD-Inference-Audio/README.md

 ## Steps for generating inferences on Audio:
-0. Unpickle audio files if necessary.
+0.  a.
+Run `Process-Audio/extract_audioPickles.py` to unpickle audio files if necessary.
 Should be in .wav format.

     b.
-If neccessary, run `split_wav.py` to split 20 second files into 10 second files.
+If neccessary, run `Process-Audio/LabelingWorkflow/split_wav.py` to split 20 second files into 10 second files.

-1. Process using `Process_count_Audio.py` to get `*_ds.npz` files (downsampled, but not discrete cosine transformed.
+1. Process using `Process-Audio/Process_count_Audio.py` to get `*_ds.npz` files (downsampled, but not discrete cosine transformed.
 These should be stored in `.../H6-black/BS2/processsed_audio/audio_downsampled` in folders by day, and .npz files by hour.

-2. Perform inference using `audio_confidence.py` on the downsampled files.
+2. Perform inference using `Inference-Audio/audio_confidence.py` on the downsampled files.
 Output is a complete daywise csv with 10-second frequency probabilities and predictions stored in `.../H6-black/Inference_DB/BS3/audio_inf/`.